CogStack/CogStack-NiFi/docs/security/certificates.md

 Set up a reusable certificate config to define SANs and subject.
 This is used globally for all services except ES native.
 Feel free to add custom DNS
-Note that the settings here will impact certain services (like NiFi Registry flow) which rely on Distinguished Names (DN) attributes for authentication.
+Note that the settings here impact services that rely on Distinguished Names (DN) attributes for authentication.

 ```ini
 # =========================================================================================